 Lots of people already vacation in Shanghai (hello, Disneyland!) and it's easy to get to.
 We recommend taking the metro there and then either walking or grabbing the bus to the zoo.
 Just tell the people at the front desk of your hostel that you want to go to the Wild Animal Park and they will give you directions.

 So, in conclusion, both parks are awesome but are different experiences.
-If you want more of a tour, go to Chimelong Xiangjiang Safari Park in Guangzhou.
+If ILP China volunteers want more of a park experience, go to Chimelong Xiangjiang Safari Park in Guangzhou.
 But if you just want to hang out with lemurs and feed a lot of animals and not pay as much, head over to the Shanghai Wild Animal Park (again do not go to to the Shanghai Zoo, it's a totally different experience).